 Russian IV is the fourth year course in Russian Language.
 Students will continue to master and refine communication skills and to expand upon the knowledge acquired in Russian III and previous levels.
-Reading authentic Russian literary and non-literary texts is at the foundation of the Russian IV curriculum, including authentic Russian literature, Internet forums, blogs, advertisements, newspaper, magazines, various genres of non-fictional writing, TV reporting, movies and shows.
+Reading authentic Russian literary and non-literary texts and the development of oral communication are at the foundation of the Russian IV curriculum, including authentic Russian literature, cartoons, movies and shows.
 The course is structured around contemporary and culturally relevant themes and further develops reading, writing, speaking and listening skills as well as cultural literacy.

-Recommendation: Successful completion of Russian III with a C or better or teacher recommendation.
+Recommendation: Successful completion of Russian III with a C or better.